Yi-Shi94/AMDM/README.md

 ## Acknowledgement
-The RL modules are built using existing code base of [MotionVAE](https://github.com/electronicarts/character-motion-vaes)
+The RL related modules are built using existing code base of [MotionVAE](https://github.com/electronicarts/character-motion-vaes)

 ## BibTex